Short Memory Loss, Brain Fog, or Cognitive Decline?

 Choline

-Why it helps: A precursor to acetylcholine, a neurotransmitter crucial for memory and learning.
+Why it helps: Supports the production of acetylcholine, a neurotransmitter essential for memory.

 Supplements: Alpha-GPC or CDP-choline

-Why they help: Fight oxidative stress and protect brain cells.
+Why they help: Protect brain cells from oxidative stress and support long-term cognitive resilience.

-Supplements: Curcumin with black pepper (for absorption), resveratrol capsules
+Supplements: Curcumin (with black pepper for absorption), resveratrol

-Physical activity improves blood flow to the brain and supports the growth of new neurons.
-Aim for at least 30 minutes most days.
+Physical activity boosts blood flow to the brain and encourages the growth of new neural connections.
+Aim for at least 30 minutes of movement most days.

 Back to blog